Bicycle Riding in Westminster

 Neighborhood Traffic Program

-The Westminster Police Department has implemented a new Neighborhood Traffic Enforcement Program.
+The Westminster Police Department has a Neighborhood Traffic Enforcement Program.
 The main goal of the Neighborhood Traffic Services program is to form a partnership with the community to address and resolve traffic concerns in neighborhoods.

 Stay Safe and Alert